pratyush25bai11473-ship-it/-Vithyarthi-AI-ML-project/README.md

 Ensure video format is supported (.mp4 recommended)

+Contact information:-For any enquires,support or contributions,please contact:pratyush.25bai11473@vitbhopal.ac.in

+License:-this project is licensed under MIT license,allowing users to freely use, modify and distribute the software with proper attributions

 Notes:-
 This is a basic implementation and may not work perfectly in all conditions  performance depends on lighting and road clarity